Last Updated on February 23, 2022

-Nothing comes cheap when you visit Disney; even the water is overpriced (which is why we suggest bringing your own refillable water bottle and get free refills).
+Nothing comes cheap when you visit Disney; even the water is priced high (which is why we suggest bringing your own refillable water bottle and getting free refills).
 For this reason, we like to research the different types of snacks, where they are, and roughly how much they cost.

-By researching, I can pick and choose in advance of where I want to spend my money or snack credits.
+By researching, I can pick and choose in advance where I want to spend my money or snack credits.
 Even better, I get a general idea of which treats are unique and “iconic” and which are just pretty versions of regular snacks from home.
-Sure, Mickey Krispie treats are awesome but I can easily make them at home with a decent cookie cutter.
+Sure, Mickey Krispie treats are awesome but I can easily make them at home with a decent Mickey Cookie Cutter.

 According to Disney World’s media site, the parks sell 1.8 million pounds of turkey legs annually.
 They have been going for $12.50 at the parks.
 There are a surprising number of places you can get a Giant Smoked Turkey Leg;